GDPR: what should I do in the event of further/secondary processing of personal data?

 A few examples of secondary processing are:

-Please note, if you receive pseudonymised data in the context of secondary processing (you or the institution from whom you receive the data can still identify the data subjects, for example by using a key), then this is not anonymous data.
-These are personal data that are subject to the rules of the General Data Protection Regulation (GDPR).
+Please note, if you receive pseudonymised data (you or the institution from which you receive the data can still identify the data subjects, for example by using a key, code or additional information), you remain subject to the rules of the General Data Protection Regulation (GDPR).

-Only in cases where you receive the data anonymously does the processing of this data not fall under the GDPR/privacy legislation.
-Anonymous means that the data subject can in no way be identified by any person.
-It is therefore not sufficient that you as a researcher can no longer identify the data subjects.
-If data are very unique, identification by third parties may be simple.
+Only in cases where you receive the data anonymously, processing operation with this anonymous data do not fall under the GDPR/privacy legislation.
+Anonymous means that the data subjects cannot be identified by any person and in any way.

 Compatibility with original purposes

-In the context of further processing of personal data, we recommend that you thoroughly read the information provided to the data subjects and possibly the informed consent.
-This will allow you to evaluate whether the processing of personal data (in the context of a new research project or a new research question) is compatible with the purposes for which the data were originally collected.
+We advise you to thoroughly read the information that was provided to the data subjects and, if applicable, the consent, when further processing personal data.
+This allows you to evaluate whether the processing of personal data (in the context of a new research project or a new research question) is compatible with the purposes for which the data were originally collected.

 Transparency